kapawlak/temp_lab_host/Courses/6/CL/lab1.md

 ## Method 2: Printing/Tracing and using a protractor
 In this version, you will either print or trace the image and use a protractor to measure the ray tracing angles
-1. Either print or trace [this image](imgs/Lab1/geogebra.png) onto a sheet of paper.
+1. Either print or trace [this image](imgs/ReflectionRefraction/geogebra.png) onto a sheet of paper.
 If tracing, hold a sheet of paper over your screen and gently trace the markings with a pencil.
 DO NOT APPLY PRESSURE to your screen.
 If needed, go over the markings a second time on your table.
 2. Complete the ray tracing by hand using a ruler.
 3. Measure the angles with a protractor.
 Make sure to measure the incident and reflected angles for both rays.
-If you do not own a protractor you may print or trace [this one](imgs/Lab1/protractor.gif).
+If you do not own a protractor you may print or trace [this one](imgs/ReflectionRefraction/protractor.gif).
 Alternatively, you can hold the paper with your ray tracing up to the screen, over the protractor image, to measure the angles.

 4. Also include the distance from the object to the mirror and the image to the mirror, which you  may find by using a ruler.

 5. Take a picture/scan of your ray tracing and include it in your lab report.

-:::Question
+:::Exercise
 How does the object distance compare to the image distance?
 In ideal conditions, how should they compare?
 :::

-:::Question
+:::Exercise
 What are the angles of incidence and reflection for each of the rays?
 How should they be related?
 :::

-:::Question
+:::Exercise
 What could be the reasons for errors in the two questions above?
 :::